akshaybahadur21/VisualSearch/README.md

 # VisualSearch 🖼️ 🔍
-Reverse Image Search Implementation for humans
+A reverse Image Search pipeline for humans